ArjunCodess/men2-predictor/README.md

 - Complete legend explaining all abbreviations
 - Data split methodology (80/20, stratified, random_state=42)
 - SMOTE application details (only on training data)
-- All 107 test patients with full clinical data
+- All held-out test patients with full clinical data
 - Model predictions for easy comparison

 **Why this matters:**